Breaking in through walls, bombing hallways, demolishing buildings – the definition of a fun-packed game is an architect’s worst nightmare!

-While playing this game, you’ll be able to sense a profound resemblance to the Crumbling America, a documentary exposing the infrastructural blunders in the States.
+While playing this game, you’ll be able to sense a profound resemblance to Crumbling America, a documentary exposing the infrastructural blunders in the States.
 Here, things get intense as you get to encounter and fix the architectural issues with a flashlight and a camera.

-From Super Mario to Animal Crossing, Nintendo has never failed to impress us with the fascinating architectural influence in its game designing.
+From Super Mario to Animal Crossing, Nintendo has never failed to impress us with the fascinating architectural influence in its game design.
 The 2017 blockbuster game “Animal Crossing: Pocket Camp” takes building and infrastructural development to a new level; you get to design your dream camp.

 To break it down, this game is a social simulation where players are allowed to interact and complete missions together.
-You can build and furnish virtual living spaces, perform tasks and manage a fantastic campsite.
+You can build and furnish virtual living spaces, perform tasks, and manage a fantastic campsite.

 In case you’re stressed out by how the metro system is maintained in your city, Dinosaur Polo Club has just the perfect game that gives you a platform to establish your own.